Darrond13/AWS-Cloud/README.md

 # AWS-Cloud-Practitioner
-This repository demonstrates my experience navigating and configuring AWS resources through the AWS Management Console, complete with screenshots and explanations of key steps and best practices.
+This repository showcases screenshots and short explanations reflecting my hands-on experience with AWS services—such as creating users, groups, admin accounts, and EC2 instances—via the AWS Management Console.
+Each example illustrates how these cloud tools can be applied to real-world applications, teams, or resources.